aleixop/mtags_snakemake/README.md

 Snakemake workflow for mTags (meta-omics tags) extraction and classification.
 This is an improved implementation of the scripts avaiable in [this repository](https://github.com/aleixop/Malaspina_Euk_mTags).

+The main goal of this pipeline is to accurately assign taxonomy to meta-omics datasets by extracting fragments (tags) belonging to the 18S-V4 region and classifying them with [eukaryotesV4 database](https://github.com/aleixop/eukaryotesV4).

 ## How to run this workflow

 ### Step 1: clone this repository